rails/rails/guides/source/getting_started.md

 [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.

 Our `edit` action looks very similar to the `new` action, in fact they both share the same code for displaying the form.
-Lets clean them up by using a partial.
+Let's clean them up by using a partial.

 Create a new file `app/views/posts/_form.html.erb` with the following